Mixolyde/mmolb-playoff-status/README.md

 Eventually will be published at https://mixolyde.net/mmolb-playoff-status/

 ## TODO
-* Get all the the previous functionality working again
 * Group by League on some pages
 * Better wild card playoff spot handling
 * Add unit tests